-- 2. Maintenance of Public Areas
+2. Maintenance of Public Areas

-Prior to authorization of permit, the applicant shall record free of prior liens and encumbrances except for tax liens, a deed restriction in a form and content approved by the Executive Director, binding the applicant and successors in interest to participate with the lot owners of the Silver Strand on a fair and equitable basis in the maintenance of the public areas, buffers and drainage devices prescribed by Coastal Permit A-266-77.
+Prior to authorization of permit, the applicant shall record a deed restriction, in a form and content approved by the Executive Director, binding the applicant and successors in interest to participate with the lot owners of the Silver Strand on a fair and equitable basis in the maintenance of the public areas, buffers and drainage devices prescribed by Coastal Permit A-266-77.
 The public areas shall be identified in the deed restriction.
-The deed restriction shall run with the land.